 Mize Mill Falls is just off of the road east of the Sipsey River on Cranal Road.
 You can hear the waterfall from the road, and the trail begins just across from a dirt road less than 1/2 a mile past the day use parking area near the river.

 The canyon is a site to see in itself, and the shade of the walls and moisture at the canyon floor keep things cool on your hike.
 And if you're visiting in the cooler months, there will be water dripping down the sides and moss almost everywhere you look.

-The waterfall itself is about 20 feet and tumbles into a rocky basin that makes for a secluded spot to enjoy the waterfall.
+The main waterfall itself is about 20 feet and tumbles into a rocky basin that makes for a secluded spot to enjoy the waterfall.

 More Waterfalls around Bankhead National Forest